hra42/openrouter-go/README.md

 ## Status

-🚧 **In Development** - Phases 1-3 Complete!
-The library now has full foundation, HTTP communication, and core API implementation.
-Streaming support (Phase 4) is partially implemented and ready for Phase 5 (Production Readiness).
+🚧 **In Development** - Phases 1-4 Complete!
+The library now has:
+- ✅ Full foundation with all types and error handling
+- ✅ Robust HTTP communication with retry logic
+- ✅ Complete API implementation for chat and completions
+- ✅ Zero-dependency SSE streaming with reconnection support

+Ready for Phase 5 (Production Readiness) - testing, examples, and documentation!